PrimeAC/Adventure-Builder/README.md

 # Adventure Builder

+The project description can be found on the "Documentation" folder.

 To run tests execute: mvn clean install

 To launch a server execute in the module's top directory: mvn clean spring-boot:run